KillingSpark/rustbus/Readme.md

 Transmitting filedescriptors works.
 The limit is currently set to 10 per message but since dbus-daemon limits this even more this should be fine.

 ## State of this project
 There are some tests for correctness and the dbus-daemon seems to generally accept all messages sent by this lib.

-Interoperability with libdbus is not yet tested.
+Interoperability with libdbus is not yet thorougly tested, but the dbus-monitor tool correctly displays the signals sent in the 'examples/sig.rs' example which uses pretty much all different types that can occur.

 The unmarshalling has been fuzzed and doesn't panic on any input so far.
 If you wanto to help fuzzing, just use the command: `cargo +nightly fuzz run fuzz_unmarshal`

 # How to use it